Santhosh1108/AI-Prod-Analytics-Agent/README.md

-# MetricLens — Final AI Product Analytics Reporting Agent
+# AI-Prod-Analytics-Agent  — AI Product Analytics Reporting Agent

 Cloud-first product analytics reporting workflow inspired by the architecture of the reference AI Financial Reporting Agent, but built for product analytics.